mauroalberti/geoSurfDEM/README.md

 b) *geosurface_deformation.py*: reads an analytical surface created by the previous module, deforms it and saves/exports

+#####Horizontal plane creation

-So we start creating a horizontal plane with the Geosurface simulation tool, "Analytical formula" part.
+So we start creating a horizontal plane with the Geosurface simulation tool, *Analytical formula* part.
 See figure below.

 ![alt tag](http://www.malg.eu/geosurfdem/images/simSurf_analitical_surface.png)

 The zero in the formula section is for the horizontal plane creation.
 You calculate the matrix and you can see the plane in three dimensions.

-Then to the geographical parameters, that have to fit the DEM extent without creating a too large geological plane.
+Then to the geographical parameters, that have to fit the DEM extent without creating an excessively large geological plane.

 ![alt tag](http://www.malg.eu/geosurfdem/images/simSurf_geog_params.png)

-We create the simulated geosurface, optionally view it in three dimensions and then have to export it in the Geo Analytical Surface (GAS) format, i.e. a jason format..
+We create the simulated geosurface, optionally view it in three dimensions and then have to export it in the *Geo Analytical Surface* (GAS) format, i.e. a jason format.

+#####Plane rotation

 We then pass to the Geosurface deformation tool, import the previously exported jason file and then apply a rotation to the plane around a N-S horizontal axis, by 35°.